gaehlerm/SoftwareEngineering/README.md

 ### Exceptions and goto

-By the way, you might have heard of the goto statement that was widely used until about 1970.
-Dijkstra wrote the famous paper “Goto considered harmful”.
-As always there was a lot of truth behind his argument but there are cases where Goto statements are a legitimate choice.
-The Linux kernel is written in C which doesn’t have exceptions and thus the Linux kernel uses Goto statements instead.
-The goto is called when an error occurs and redirects the code to the catch block.
-Thus, goto statements are not all that bad, they were only used in a bad manner as you can write terrible spaghetti code using goto statements.
+By the way, you might have heard of the goto statement that was widely used until the 70ies.
+Then Edgar Dijkstra wrote the famous paper “Goto considered harmful” which basically ended the usage of the goto statement.
+As always there was a lot of truth behind his argument but there are cases where goto statements are a legitimate choice.
+The Linux kernel is written in C which doesn’t have exceptions and thus the Linux kernel uses goto statements instead.
+The goto is called when an error occurs and redirects the code to the equivalent of a catch block.
+Thus, goto statements are not all that bad.
+They were only used in a bad manner as you can write terrible spaghetti code using goto statements.

 # 18. Programming Paradigms

-//remove this chapter?
-I don’t have much to say here, even though I’d like to.
-See clean Architecture (?)
+There are several different programming paradigms.
+For several decades Object Oriented (OO) programming was the way to go.
+But it turned out that OO programming has its own problems as well.
+As I already mentioned several times, it is our goal to write code that is easy to understand.
+It is not our goal to write OO code at all costs.
+Procedural or Functional programming are equally valid programming paradigms.
+Nowadays there are also multi paradigm programming languages like python where you can mix these 3 different programming paradigms.

 ## Object Oriented programming